jackhgallagher/fantasy/HyperC2C.md

 ### Fees ###

-- Half the league dues go to college awards, the other half for fantasy NFL season.
+- Half the league dues go to college awards, the other half for the fantasy NFL season.
 Thus the league buy-in is $40 for 2021, 2022, and 2023, and $86 afterwards ($6/yr going to MFL).

 - All money collection will be handled by LeagueSafe [(link here)](https://www.leaguesafe.com/join/3997353).
 Annual league dues will be due the week before the College Player Draft.